airborne-commando/OPSEC-OSINT-Tools/README.md

    * Chris Chan:<br>
      has a huge digital footprint and is easily fooled by trolls online.[^40][^41][^42"]

-* suspectAGB: as stated by the BBC.
+* suspectAGB as stated by the BBC.
 >"Tariq Monteiro, 23, and Siyad Mohamud, 24, were part of a group which targeted Alex Smith over a gang-based feud as he left a restaurant near Euston station on 12 August 2019.
 The pair fled to Kenya immediately after the incident and were arrested in Nairobi last year.
 They both refused to appear for their sentencing hearing at the Old Bailey.
 Monteiro, of no fixed address, was ordered to serve a minimum of 24 years in prison, while Mohamud, of Barker Drive, Camden, will serve at least 23 years."
 (Evans 2023, para.
 1–4)[^44]

 He shared a kitchen photo and people were able to deduce where he was due to an appliance.
 As stated by bugzorc opsecfail